benbrastmckie/.config/README.md

 Under `Edit` in the Zotero menu bar, select `Preferences` and open up the `Better BibTex` tab.
 Under the `Citation` sub-tab, replace the citation key format with `[auth][year]`.
 Also check `On item change` at the bottom left.
-Now switch to the `Automatic Export` sub-tab and check `On Change`.
+Now switch to the `Automatic Export` sub-tab and select `On Change`.
 Close the Preferences window, returning to the main Zotero window.
 Right-click the main library folder in the left-most column, and select `Export Library`.
-Under the `Format` dropdown menu, select `Better BibTex`, selecting the `Keep Updated` box.
+Under the `Format` drop-down menu, select `Better BibTex`, selecting the `Keep Updated` box.
-Save the file as `Zotero` (the extension will be added automatically) to ~/Library/texmf/bibtex/bib which you previously created.
+Save the file as `Zotero` (the extension will be added automatically) to `~/Library/texmf/bibtex/bib` which you previously created.
 You are now ready to cite files in your Zotero database.

 ## [Git](https://git-scm.com/)

-Every Mac should have `git` already installed, but you can check by running:
+Every Mac should already have `git` pre-installed, but you can check by running:

 ```
 git --version